 The snake (we eared the clink of spoons) was moving along the shore.
 The sea was on one side.
-A bog (a linen kerchief) and hills (cups) were on the other.
+A bog (signified by a linen kerchief) and hills (cups) were on the other.

 The Earl of Essex, ascending a hill to watch how all fared, saw a great body of rebels making ready to attack our spoons line.
 There were poor horses in that line, bringing the baggage, with scant soldiers to protect them.